hamidgasmi/training.computerscience.cloud.aws/README.md

 <summary>Security</summary>

 - Network Security:
+	- It could be Public:
+		- It will be in a public subnet
-	- It could be Public: a Public IP will be provided
+		- It will be assigned a public IP @
+		- It will be accessible by resources from outside the VPC it's attached to
+	- It could be Private:
-	- It could be Private: No IP @
+		- It won't be assigned a public IP @
+		- It will be accessible only by resources inside the VPC it's attached to
 	- Its network access is controlled by Security Groups (SG)
 	- [For more details](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithOptionGroups.html)
 - IAM DB authentication: